Death of a Ladies' Man (album): Critical reception

+Reappraisal

-While defending the album, in a retrospective review AllMusic writer Dave Thompson concedes, "It is also true that a cursory listen to the album suggests that the whole thing was simply a ragbag of crazy notions thrown into the air to see where they landed."
+While defending the album, in a retrospective review, AllMusic writer Dave Thompson concedes, "It is also true that a cursory listen to the album suggests that the whole thing was simply a ragbag of crazy notions thrown into the air to see where they landed."
 In 2010, Cohen biographer Anthony Reynolds singled out "True Love Leaves No Traces" for praise, describing the song, which Cohen sings with Ronee Blakley, as "incandescently beautiful as anything either man would ever commit to tape".

+Thomas Coll of Far Out Magazine, in a retrospective review from 2022 marking the album's 45th anniversary, placed blame on Phil Spector's production for Death of a Ladies' Man not feeling like a traditional Leonard Cohen album.
+Cohen's sound had previously been defined by minimalist instrumentation but Coll writes that, on Death of a Ladies' Man, "Cohen's eternally beautiful lyrics are entirely overshadowed by the utterly unnecessary complex instrumentation".

 Commercial performance

 Up to 1978, the album was one of Cohen's biggest sellers in Sweden.

 Cover versions and live performances

 Death of a Ladies' Man has inspired fewer cover versions than any preceding Cohen album, but both "True Love Leaves No Traces" and "Don't Go Home with Your Hard-on" were covered on the Cohen tribute album I'm Your Fan.
 The songs were performed by Dead Famous People and the duo David McComb & Adam Peters, respectively.
 "Memories" has also been covered by at least five other artists, including John Darnielle of The Mountain Goats and Will Toledo of Car Seat Headrest, although the latter modified the lyrics considerably.
 "Iodine" earned three known performances in Cohen's European tour of 1979.
 The Last Shadow Puppets performed a version of "Memories" on their autumn 2008 tour.
 Swedish singer Svante Karlsson mentioned the album title in the song "I Nöd & Lust" (from Tro Inte Att Du Känner Mig 2010) in which the female character listens to it in her head phones during a train ride.
 In 2013, Guitars and Bongos Records released Greg Ashley's cover version of the entire Death of a Ladies' Man album.
 Kimberly Morrison, a.k.a.
 "The Duchess" from The Duchess and The Duke! provides backing vocals.
 Ashley's cover photo mimics Cohen's original photo, but replaces actual women with two mannequins.